ringo/ringojs.org/site/first_steps.md

   * You can scroll through your session history using the Up and Down keys
   * Ringo supports most of JavaScript 1.8 and ECMAScript 5.

-## Running the demo webapp
+## Running the examples

-Simply pass the main file of the app to the ringo command:
+Pass any JavaScript file to ringo to run in:

-    $ ./bin/ringo apps/demo/main.js
+    $ ./bin/ringo examples/httpserver.js

 This will start the RingoJS demo app on port 8080.
 Access the app in your browser by going to <http://localhost:8080/>